 In another scenario, the legacy technology is cheaper at face value.
 Despite its inefficiency, the upfront low cost is attractive.

-Still, as it relates to under-investing, a good-looking price can come at a cost, albeit "hidden".
+Still, as it relates to under-investing, a good-looking price can come at a cost, albeit "hidden", especially when work volumes increase and you need a better setup.

 Phishing attacks, malware, and ransomware can be disastrous for an advisory firm.
 The SEC has even issued alerts to financial firms on the severity of these threats.